 • Red Wine Vinegar

-• Smoked Paprika – Smoked not sweet.
+• Smoked Paprika – Smoked not sweet or “regular paprika”.

 • Red Pepper Flakes – The amount you add is up to you.
 I like a mild-medium heat level, so 1/2 teaspoon works for me.
 If you’re more sensitive to heat, add less; if you want it spicy, go ahead and add more chili flakes.

-• Olive Oil – We want the herbs and red pepper to shine here, so use a regular olive oil, not a strong extra-virgin olive oil.
+• Olive Oil – We want the herbs and red pepper to shine here, so use a regular olive oil, not a strong extra virgin olive oil.
 If you don’t have a light-flavored olive oil, avocado oil can be a good substitute.

 • Food Processor or Blender – A food processor or blender is needed to chop and emulsify the sauce.